SamirTalwar/smoke/README.md

 Input can come in two forms: *standard input* and *command-line arguments*.

   * Standard input is specified by naming the file with the extension `.in`.
-  * Command-line arguments are specified with the `.args` extension.
+  * Command-line arguments are specified in a file with the `.args` extension, one per line.

 Outputs that can be observed by Smoke consist of *standard output*, *standard error* and the *exit status* of the program.